YiqinYang/ICQ/README.md

 All results will be stored in the `Results` folder.

+## Citing
+If you find this open source release useful, please reference in your paper:

 ## Note
 + If you have any questions, please contact me: yangyiqi19@mails.tsinghua.edu.cn.
 + The implementation is based on [PyMARL](https://github.com/oxwhirl/pymarl), [SMAC](https://github.com/oxwhirl/smac) codebases and [DOP](https://github.com/TonghanWang/DOP) which are open-sourced.